CHN-beta/ovito/doc/manual/reference/modifiers/particles/bond_analysis.rst

   Treats currently selected and unselected particles as two different species.
   Computes three separate bond length histograms: one for bonds connecting two selected particles, one for bonds connecting two unselected particles, and one for bonds connecting one selected and one unselected particle.
-  Accordingly, the bond angle histogram is partioned into six partial histograms, one for each triplet combination of selected and unselected particles.
+  Accordingly, the bond angle histogram is partitioned into six partial histograms, one for each triplet combination of selected and unselected particles.

 Time-averaged distributions